Tulio de Oliveira

 Tulio de Oliveira is a Brazilian, Portuguese, and South African permanent resident professor of bioinformatics at the University of KwaZulu-Natal and Stellenbosch University, South Africa, and associate professor of global health at the University of Washington.
 He has studied outbreaks of chikungunya, dengue, hepatitis B and C, HIV, SARS-CoV-2, yellow fever and Zika.
 During the COVID-19 pandemic he led the team that confirmed the discovery of the Beta variant of the COVID-19 virus in 2020 and the Omicron variant in 2021.

-He gained fellowships to Oxford University, Wellcome Trust Sanger Institute, and Edinburgh University, and in 2015 was appointed professor.
+He gained fellowships to the University of Oxford, Wellcome Trust Sanger Institute, and the University of Edinburgh and in 2015 was appointed professor.
 In 2017, he founded the KwaZulu-Natal Research Innovation and Sequencing Platform (KRISP) and in 2021 he founded the Centre for Epidemic Response and Innovation (CERI), to sequence and trace epidemics.

 Early life

 De Oliveira was born in Brazil.
 He earned a bachelor of science degree from the Federal University of Rio Grande do Sul in Brazil.
 He completed his MSc and PhD at the Nelson R Mandela School of Medicine, University of KwaZulu-Natal.